 Net appreciation in fair value of investments includes the Plan's gains and losses on investments bought and sold as well as held during the year.
 Dividend income is recorded on the ex-dividend date and interest income is accrued as earned.
-Plan assets are concentrated in Company stock, self-directed brokerage accounts, and mutual funds consisting primarily of stocks and bonds.
+Plan assets are concentrated in Company stock and mutual funds.
 Realization of the Plan's net assets available for benefits is dependent on the results of these markets.